VerdantFox/blog_posts/posts/0008_connect_4/connect_4.md

 weights = {0: 0, 1: 0, 2: 1, 3: 0, 4: 0, 5: 0, 6: 0}
 ```

 Once round 1 (🔴 red's turn) is over, we begin round 2 with 🔵 blue's turn.
 Each of the game boards in our `boards` array (filled with round 1 🔴 red chip placements) is a starting board state for 🔵 blue's turn in round 2.
 So from **each** of these round 1 board states, 🔵 blue places a chip in **each** column.
 This might result in 7 x 7 = 49 total boards to check (if no winning boards were eliminated in round 1).
 Again our AI checks for winners as it places the chips.
-If 🔵 blue wins after placing a chip the AI adds `-1` to the column chosen in round 1 in our `weights` object and it ignores that board for future rounds.
+If 🔵 blue wins after placing a chip, the AI adds `-1` to the column chosen in round 1 in our `weights` object, and it ignores that board for future rounds.
 If no win occurs from placing a 🔵 blue-chip, we add the board to a new array `boards2`, which we carry into round 3.

 Let's consider this example starting board state (also repeated from our AI_V1 example).
 Remember, our AI is the 🔴 red player.